 Everyone has life transitions that will knock them down, but let's get up stronger together than before, with the newly acquired skills and mindsets to cope, grow and conquer what we want out of life and live our best!
 Let's thrive instead of dive!

-My goals for you are to gently challenge you to take your life in your own hands.
+My goals for you are to connect with nature to hear your inner voice.

 Support you to make the needed choices to live your best life too!

 About Me, Growing UP'ish-

 Early on I realized I had a unique childhood.
 I grew up on an organic farm in north GA.
 I made mud pies by the creek, harvested berries, built bridges, fed the chickens, and truly played.
 It was bliss while I was a young child.
 I was raised with the Montessori philosophy of 'Don't do for a child what they can do for themselves.'
 It has served me well.
 Through being allowed to explore my interests I needed to be doing all the things.
 I danced, I played tennis, was in the marching band, had good grades, and I soon began teaching.
 I loved it.
 I taught gymnastics, dance, summer camps and was asked to teach private french horn lessons to younger students.

 I loved teaching then and I love it now.
 But, I began college with occupational therapy in mind, changed to education a few years later.
 I don't do much traditionally, I've always paved my own path thinking outside the lines and now I can see that all of those pathways and experiences were for a bigger purpose.